This page shows links to particularly useful organizations and websites relevant to gastrointestinal stromal tumor (GIST cancer).

 - Soft Tissue Sarcoma Guidelines This document, updated at least annually, includes flow charts for GIST diagnosis and treatment.
 To navigate to this document on the NCCN site, look under "NCCN Clinical Practice Guidelines in Oncology."

-This is the patient-oriented website of the NCCN (see above).
+This is the patient-oriented section of the NCCN website (see above).

 This site contains useful information for patients and caregivers on living with cancer during and after treatment.
 It includes information about making treatment decisions, paying for treatment, and life beyond cancer, as well as current news about cancer-related issues and events.